Rei-SwitchBot/faq/en-us/Others.md

 With the release of SwitchBot App version 9.0,

-the Cloud Service option has been removed
+the Third-party Service option has been removed

 .
 There's no longer a need to manually enable it.
 Now, simply place your Bluetooth devices, like SwitchBot Bot or Curtain, near a Hub (within Bluetooth range), and they will automatically connect to the Hub.
 No additional setup is required.

 Special Note for Meter Users

-If you're using a SwitchBot Meter and hadn't enabled Cloud Service before upgrading to version 9.0, you can still access real-time data and device settings by entering the Meter's graph page.
+If you're using a SwitchBot Meter and hadn't enabled Third-party Service before upgrading to version 9.0, you can still access real-time data and device settings by entering the Meter's graph page.
 However, to continuously store temperature and humidity data to the cloud, you'll need to manually tap the

 Store to Cloud